MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOSiteOffice365Group.md

 Connects a top-level SPO site collection to a new Microsoft 365 Group.
 You must be a SharePoint Online administrator or Global Administrator to run the cmdlet.

-> [!IMPORTANT]
-> This cmdlet is currently in preview and is subject to change.
-It is not currently supported for use in production environments.

 If the site doesn't exist, this cmdlet returns a "File not found" error.

 ## EXAMPLES